Kshatriyaprithviraj/web-classroom/README.md

-# Will update README after half way there ! 🤓
+# Will update README when half way there ! 🤓